FilipeC13/3D-Printing-Part-Placement-Tool/README.md

   * Part's skirts must not superimpose each other.

 The problem as a whole can be divided into 2 subproblems: the geometric problem and the combinatory problem.

-Geometric Representation
-  The method used for the part representation was the Raster Method which originally stated that a 1 simbolizes where some part is and 0 codifies empty space.
-  In this case, the tool was created so that it presents the height of the part instead of 1.

 # B. Solution